The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/2-building-a-static-web-server-with-middleware.md

 * **Middleware** - a function in express that intercepts and processes incoming HTTP requests.
 It can perform server-side actions such as parsing the request, modifying the response, or executing additional logic before passing control to the next middleware in the chain."
 * **`path` module** - a module for creating absolute paths to static assets
-* **Environment Variable** - a variable defined outside of the JavaScript execution context.
 * **`__dirname`** — an environment variable that returns the path to the parent directory of the current file.
 * **Static Assets** - unchanging files delivered to the client exactly as they are stored on a server.
 These include HTML, CSS, JavaScript files, images, videos, fonts, and documents.
 For React projects, we need to "build" our project to generate static assets (convert `.jsx` files to `.js` files).